matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Other/SHOW-Statements/show-create-table.md

 ## **Description**

-Shows the CREATE TABLE statement that creates the named table.
+`SHOW CREATE TABLE` shows the `CREATE TABLE` statement that creates the named table.

 ## **Syntax**